MTG/da-tacos/README.md

 ## License

 * The code in this repository is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)
-* The metadata and the pre-extracted features are licensed under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+* The metadata and the pre-extracted features are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## Acknowledgments